 - 1. Automatic Party Leaders and Elected Officials - a.
-The following categories (if applicable) shall constitute the Automatic Party Leaders and Elected Official delegate positions: - 1) Members of the Democratic National Committee who legally reside in the state; (Rule 9.A.1, Call I.F, Call I.J, & Reg.
-4.15) - 2) All of Wisconsin's Democratic Members of the U.S. House of Representatives and the U.S. Senate; (Rule 9.A.3, Call I.H & Call I.J)

-- 3) The Democratic Governor (if applicable); (Rule 9.A.4, Call I.H & Call I.J) - b.
-An Automatic delegate may run and be elected as a Pledged delegate.
-If an Automatic delegate is elected and certified as a Pledged delegate, that individual shall not serve as an Automatic delegate at the 2020 National Convention.
+The following categories (if applicable) shall constitute the Automatic Party Leaders and Elected Official delegate positions: - (1) Members of the Democratic National Committee who legally reside in the state; (Rule 9.A.1, Call I.F, Call I.J, & Reg.
+4.15) - (2) Democratic President and Democratic Vice President (if applicable); (Rule 9.A.2 & Call I.G) - (3) All of State's Democratic Members of the U.S. House of Representatives and the U.S. Senate; (Rule 9.A.3, Call I.H & Call I.J) - (4) The Democratic Governor (if applicable); (Rule 9.A.4, Call I.H & Call I.J) - (5) "Distinguished Party Leader" delegates who legally reside in the state (if applicable); [Persons who qualify as "Distinguished Party Leader" delegates are: all former Democratic Presidents or Vice Presidents, all former Democratic Leaders of the U.S. Senate, all former Democratic Speakers of the U.S. House of Representatives and Democratic Minority Leaders, as applicable, and all former Chairs of the Democratic National Committee.]
+(Rule 9.A.5, Call I.G & Reg.
+4.14) - An Automatic delegate may run and be elected as a Pledged delegate.
+If an Automatic delegate is elected and certified as a Pledged delegate, that individual shall not serve as an Automatic delegate at the 2024 National Convention.
 (Call I.J) - c.
-The certification process for the Automatic Party Leader and Elected Official delegates is as follows: - 1) Not later than March 6, 2020, the Secretary of the Democratic National Committee shall officially confirm to the State Democratic Chair the names of the Automatic delegates who legally reside in Wisconsin .
-(Rule 9.A) - 2) Official confirmation by the Secretary shall constitute verification of the Automatic delegates from the categories indicated above.
-(Call IV.B.1) - 3) The State Democratic Chair shall certify in writing to the Secretary of the DNC the presidential preference of state's Automatic delegates 10 days after the completion of the State's Delegate Selection Process.
+The certification process for the Automatic Party Leader and Elected Official delegates is as follows: - (1) Not later than March 6, 2024, the Secretary of the Democratic National Committee shall officially confirm to the State Democratic Chair the names of the Automatic delegates who legally reside in State.
+(Rule 9.A) - (2) Official confirmation by the Secretary shall constitute verification of the Automatic delegates from the categories indicated above.
+(Call IV.B.1)

+- (3) The State Democratic Chair shall certify in writing to the Secretary of the DNC the presidential preference of state's Automatic delegates 10 days after the completion of the State's Delegate Selection Process.
 (Call IV.C) - 2.
-For purposes of achieving equal division between delegate men and delegate women within the state's entire convention delegation (determined by gender self-identification), the entire delegation includes all pledged and Automatic delegates, including those who identify as male or female.
+For purposes of achieving equal division between delegate men and delegate women and alternate men and alternate women within the state's entire convention delegation (determined by gender self-identification), the entire delegation includes all pledged and Automatic delegates, including those who identify as male or female.
 (Rule 6.C and Reg.
 4.9)

-C. Pledged Party Leader and Elected Official (PLEO) Delegates
+C. Pledged Party Leader and Elected Official Delegates (PLEOs)